-When you tire of lazing in the sun next to the pool, or gazing at the beautiful blue sky, hop in one of the safari jeeps and let your guide show the amazing wildlife in the reserve.
-Somewhere in there are two big male cheetahs who share their living space with one of the biggest herds of oryx in the world as well as countless gazelle, some spotted Indian deer and even giraffe and ostriches.
+When you tire of lazing in the sun next to the pool or gazing at the beautiful blue sky, hop in one of the safari jeeps and let your guide show the amazing wildlife in the reserve.
+Somewhere in there are two big male cheetahs who share their living space with one of the biggest herds of oryx in the world as well as countless gazelle, some spotted Indian deer, and even giraffe and ostriches.
 The cats have to hunt to feed themselves and had taken a spotted deer the night before our visit so we caught up with them licking their paws in the shade of a Ghaf tree.
 We got some great photos.

 Al Yamm has one restaurant, called Olio.
 It offers Italian cuisine and is the venue for breakfast for Al Yamm guests.
 The outdoor terrace has fantastic views across the mangrove.
 Breakfast here is heavenly.
 We had a fabulous fresh tuna steak on our first night, perfectly cooked.
 On the other side of the island, about ten minutes by complimentary SUV is the larger complex of Desert Island Resorts.
-Here is Amwaj, a great restaurant offering terrific seafood and some more Arabian style specialities.
+Here is Amwaj, a great restaurant offering terrific seafood and some more Arabian-style specialties.
 I confess a liking for seafood and can report that the lobster in the seafood platter for two was tender and lightly seasoned.
 Perfect.

 Service was good throughout, from the warm welcome (and wonderful amenity of fresh and dried fruits and local sweets) to the guides, waiting staff, the spa, handling of luggage.
 Departure was well managed and as we were waved off at the jetty, we wondered wistfully when we can come back.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: All benefits & upgrades subject to availability & Terms & Conditions, enquire for more information.
+Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.